Scaramir/maxlight/README.md

 A super low latency was important as well.

 ## Using the program aka finding your preferred config.-values:
 Make sure to install an USB-driver for the arduino.
-In my case it's the CH340-driver.\
+In my case it's the CH340-driver for the super cheap Arduino-Nano-Clone.\
 Your computer recognizes the device? \
+Load "lumos_maxima.cpp" onto your Arduino. ("Old Bootloader for ATMega" works for the AN-Clone)

 Go ahead and run the program:
 ```
 Inserting higher saturation and brightness values in the setup will show you the current color accents of the screen.